TomerKr1/ExamTF2/README.md

-in this section I the Terraform exam.
+in this section I did Terraform exam.

-you will see in the end a lot of outputs as needed in those tasks.
+in the main Folder you can see Task 1, 2 and the 4

 for creating the LB, we also needed to do 2 subnets, so i created addition public subnet,